standard-things/esm/PROPOSAL.md

 From the perspective of the fetching process, all _ModuleSpecifier_ strings are treated the same, whether top-level or nested.
 Without fancy static analysis, all requested module identifiers must be considered as dependencies that might be immediately evaluated by the module.
+Moving `import` declarations in and out of nested scopes does not affect the set of dependencies requested by the module.
 So again, nested `import` declarations do not invite any new performance problems.

 And while it might seem easier to parse `import` declarations at the top level, remember that parsing the top level still requires examining the entire